 ‘Only a few chapters in and I’m mesmerised... thanks tons (like

 all the elephants in Africa tons) for writing this book.’

 Shanon Doolittle, Seattle, USA.

-See also Relationship Fundraising, Tiny Essentials of an Effective Volunteer Board, The Zen of Fundraising and The Field by the River and The essence of Campaigning Fundraising.
+See also Relationship Fundraising, Tiny Essentials of an Effective Volunteer Board, The Zen of Fundraising, The Field by the River and The essence of Campaigning Fundraising.